-Public Works' Response Costs\ for Recent Disaster Events:
+Public Works' Response Costs for Recent Disaster Events:

 2018 Woolsey Fire \$38.5M

 2020 Wildfires (Lake, Bobcat) \$16.5M

 2020-2022 COVID-19 Pandemic \$20.9M

 2022 Tropical Storm Kay \$18.0M

+2023 Winter Rainstorms \$197.1M

-\ Documented costs for Public Works' response phase activities for declared emergencies only.
+Documented costs for Public Works' response phase activities for declared emergencies only.
 Recovery and mitigation costs are not included.

-Continuity of Operations Plan (COOP)
+Continuity of Operations (COOP) Plan

-The COOP identifies essential functions and processes that must be continued or rapidly resumed after disruption of normal activities.
-Public Works analyzed over 150 processes and prioritized their value to protect critical infrastructure, life, and property.
-The COOP identifies the resources needed to restore essential processes and ensure that the fundamental responsibilities of Public Works are executed during responses to emergencies or disasters.
-The Public Works COOP was activated and extensively utilized for the planning and response to the COVID-19 pandemic.
-Public Works' COOP Base Plan has been updated to include additional elements that are applicable enterprise-wide.
+The COOP Plan identifies essential functions and processes

+that must be continued or rapidly resumed after disruption of normal activities.
+Public Works analyzed over 150 processes and prioritized their value to protect critical infrastructure, life, and property. he COOP Plan identifies the resources needed to restore essential processes and ensure that the fundamental responsibilities of Public Works are executed during responses to emergencies or disasters.
+For example, the Public Works COOP Plan was activated and extensively utilized for the planning and response to the COVID-19 pandemic.
+Public Works' COOP Base Plan also has been updated to include additional elements that are applicable enterprise-wide.